manuelbieh/react-book/basics/components-in-react.md

 ### Class Components

 The second method of defining a **React component** has already been shown to you in a previous chapter!
 But let's mention it once again — I am talking about **Class components**.
 These are based upon the ES2015 classes and extend `React.Component` or `React.PureComponent`.
-Don't worry if you do not know what `PureComponent` is for now, we are going to look at them soon.
+Don't worry if you do not know what a `PureComponent` is for now, we are going to look at them soon.
 Class components have at least one method named `render()`:

 ```jsx
 class Hello extends React.Component {